rbyt2/kitchenhelper/README.md

 ##  FAQ

 **Q: Do I need to pay for Gemini API?**
 A: No!
-The free tier is generous enough for this project.
+The free tier is good enough for this project.

 **Q: Can I deploy this online?**
 A: Yes!
 You can deploy the compiled binary to any server that supports Go.